Proudly Fighting

 If any of these issues exist, the plaintiff may have grounds for a strict liability claim.

-Types of Defective or Dangerous Products
+What Are Examples of Defective or Dangerous Products?

 Product liability can extend to a wide range of categories; some of the most common cases center on: